AmerJod/web_service/README.rst

 Improvements
 ============
-Again it is difficult to know what the exact requirements are.
-However this solution could improve substantially especially when we scale up the project and the data received into it
+  This solution could be improved substantially especially when we try to scale up the project and the data received into it by:
-if:

 1. Indexes are created to speed up reads from database.
 2. I tried as much as I can to abstract each project, and remove all the dependency between them.
 However, for the testing purposes, we have to comprise.